U.S. OKs genetically modified potato with lower cancer risk

 But the potential adoption of genetic modification has been more controversial in food crops such as wheat, where no GM varieties are approved in the United States, and for fruits and vegetables.

-APHIS said it received hundreds of submissions from individuals or groups about Simplot's potato during a public comment period.
+APHIS said it received hundreds of submisssions from individuals or groups about Simplot's potato during a public comment period.

 Among those opposing the potato were individuals and groups broadly opposed to the development of GM crops in general, as well as to the regulatory framework surrounding genetic modification, APHIS said.